STEPPING INTO POWER » 2017 FELLOWS

 Brittany Mostiller previously held the position of deputy director at CAF.
 Before becoming deputy director she was a member of My Voice, My Choice Leadership Group- an advocacy project of CAF whose members received funding through the organization.
 Since receiving financial assistance from CAF, Brittany has become an advocate for reproductive justice through lobbying, public speaking, organizing community outreach, facilitating educational forums, and empowering women.

-Gender Justice Coordinator, Miami Workers Center
+Executive Director, Miami Workers Center

 Marcia Olivo was born and raised in the Dominican Republic, at the age of 21 she immigrated to the United States.
 In the process of filling out immigration documents, Marcia had to identify herself with one of the ethnic groups listed on the form.
 Before this moment, she was not aware of her racial and ethnic identity.
 Within two years of arriving to the United States she began to work as a Community Organizer.
 Marcia Olivo is now a leader dedicated to improving the lives of working class communities in Miami.